Bala, Gwynedd: Transport

 The Bala Lake Railway (Rheilffordd Llyn Tegid) runs for 4.5 miles from Llanuwchllyn to the edge of the town, along a section of the former trackbed of the Great Western Railway's line between Ruabon and Barmouth.
 It terminates at Bala (Penybont) railway station, which opened in 1976 on the site of the former Lake Halt station.
-As of 2020, work is being undertaken to extend the line along the lake foreshore to a new station in the town center.
+As of 2020, work is being undertaken to extend the line along the lake foreshore to a new station in the town centre.

 Bus services are provided by Lloyds Coaches, as part of the Welsh Government funded TrawsCymru network.
 Services operate westbound to Barmouth via Dolgellau, and eastbound to Wrexham via Corwen and Llangollen.
 Through ticketing is available for onward connections at Dolgellau, to Bangor, Machynlleth and Aberystwyth.

 The town lies on the A494, a major trunk road that leads to Dolgellau, 18 miles to the southwest, and to Ruthin, Mold and Queensferry to the northwest.
 The A4212 starts in the town, and crosses the Migneint to Trawsfynydd.
 Heading southeast, the B4391 crosses the Berwyn range to the English border and the town of Oswestry.